sa-tre/satre-specification/docs/source/pillars/computing_technology.md

 * - Statement
   - Guidance
   - Importance
-* - Your TRE must control and manage any internal and external network infrastructure in order to protect information in systems and applications.
+* - Your TRE must control and manage all of its network infrastructure in order to protect information in systems and applications.
   - Network infrastructure must prevent unauthorised access to resources on the network.
     This may include firewalls, network segmentation, and restricting connections to the network.
   - Mandatory